 MELANA BONTRAGER

-• Melana Bontrager has her BA in fine arts from Taylor University, Indiana and studied painting/drawing at Studio Art Centers International in Florence, Italy and at Hofstra University in Hempstead, New York.
-Her MA in Art Therapy from Hofstra University has contributed to the integration of emotion and intimacy in her creative process.
+Bontrager obtained her BA in Fine Arts with a focus on abstraction from Taylor University, Indiana.
+She also had the privilege of studying painting and drawing at Studio Art Centers International in Florence, Italy and at Hofstra University in Hempstead, New York.
+She went on to obtain her MA in Art Therapy from Hofstra University, which has contributed to the integration of emotion and intimacy in her creative process.

 She currently lives and works in Everett, WA